-Welcome to the seventh annual VAWA Consultation with Indian nations!
+On October 2, 2012, the seventh annual VAWA consultation was held in Tulsa, OK.
 The Safety for Indian Women Title mandates that the U.S. Department of Justice (USDOJ) conduct an annual consultation with Indian nations on issues concerning the safety of Indian women.
 Consultation is a safeguard on the implementation of VAWA to strengthen the ability of tribal governments to increase the safety of women.
 A national consultation is the highest level of policy discussion between the United States and Indian nations as governments.
 This interaction on a nation-to-nation basis allows the governments to discuss critical issues that at the broadest level impact the safety of Indian women.
-It allows for those issues that impact all Indian nations in providing safety for women to be addressed.
+We provide the recommendations made by tribal leadership to the Department of Justice for your review.